Best Brands College 2026

 Time: 10:15 – 10:35 am

-The demands being placed on brand management are huge and classic differentiation by product or price is no longer enough.
-In a time in which brands are battling it out for attention and loyalty, experiences are the key to success.
-Yet brand experiences are so much more than individual touchpoints: they are the sum of all interactions that result in a consistent, relevant and emotional overall picture.
-And they shouldn’t just surprise – they also need to be recognisable, align with the brand’s identity and deliver real, tangible value.
-But what makes brand experiences powerful?
-And how can they be strategically designed and successfully used in your own brand management.
+The demands being placed on brand management were huge and classic differentiation by product or price was no longer enough.
+In a time in which brands were battling it out for attention and loyalty, experiences were the key to success.
+Yet brand experiences were so much more than individual touchpoints: they were the sum of all interactions that resulted in a consistent, relevant and emotional overall picture.
+And they shouldn’t just have surprised – they also needed to be recognisable, align with the brand’s identity and deliver real, tangible value.
+But what made brand experiences powerful?
+And how could they be strategically designed and successfully used in your own brand management?

 Further information about the speakers of this Masterclass can be found here.